Table of Contents

 For example, web analytics will show you the most popular pages on your website, and the most popular paths to purchase.

-With website analytics, you can also accurately track the effectiveness of your online marketing campaigns to help inform future efforts.
+With digital analytics, you can also accurately track the effectiveness of your digital marketing campaigns to help inform future efforts.

 Most analytics tools ‘tag’ their web pages by inserting a snippet of JavaScript in the web page’s code.